sabisa-siganga/fe_dev_test_sabisa_siganga/README.md

 - **Sass**: Selected for its enhanced CSS features like variables and mixins, making styling more maintainable and organized.
 - **React Bootstrap**: Utilized for its ready-to-use UI components, enabling rapid development and ensuring responsiveness.
 - **React Context**: Adopted for state management, allowing data to be shared across components without the need for prop drilling.
+- **TypeScript**: Used for static typing, improving code maintainability and catch errors during development.

 ### Design and Architecture